orlandos-nl/MongoKitten/README.md

 ⭐️ Please leave a star to support MongoKitten – it really helps!

-# 🐈 Community
+# 🐈 Community & Docs

-[Join our slack here](https://slackpass.io/openkitten) and become a part of the welcoming community.
-Or [join discord](https://discord.gg/H6799jh) if you prefer that.
-Slack is by far the biggest community.
+[Join our Discord](https://discord.gg/H6799jh) for any questions and friendly banter.

+[Read the Docs](https://orlandos.nl/docs/mongokitten/) at our sponsor's website.

 ### Projects